Mixing Pumps, Hoses & Manifolds

 Tasman supplies standard mud hoppers and large-capacity bulk hoppers, including units capable of handling up to 1 metric tonne (1 MT) of dry additives.
 These systems are engineered to integrate with mixing pumps, manifolds, and tank systems.

 Manifolds allow operators to direct, isolate, and control fluid flow between multiple tanks, pumps, and surface systems.
-Proper manifold configuration simplifies operations and reduces the need for frequent re-rigging.
+Valves, fittings, and ancillary equipment provide reliable connections and control across all surface fluid systems.

 • Routing fluids between multiple storage tanks